klemenkenda/o-gpsy/README.md

 [![License: CC BY-NC 4.0](https://img.shields.io/badge/License-CC%20BY--NC%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc/4.0/)

 O-GPSY is another attempt to make following orienteering trainings easy.
-It is supposed to be an open source solution for the traditionally expensive alternatives (gpsseuranta, TracTrac, etc. which are usually better - for now :)).
+It is supposed to be an open source alternative to the more reliable (but closed) solutions (gpsseuranta, TracTrac, etc. which are usually better - for now :)).

 The solution uses some traditional technologies like MariaDB and some standard web solutions like NodeJS, React, Bootstrap and Leaflet.

 *Currently we support the following technology:*

-* smart phone with [GPSLogger](http://gpslogger.app) for Android (test phase)
+* smart phone with [GPSLogger](http://gpslogger.app) for Android (alpha phase)
 * Teltonika TMT250 (under development)

 Teltonika TMT250 AVL NodeJS driver is being developed [here](http://github.com/klemenkenda/tmt250-node).